-In light of the 2016 NHL All-Star Game’s countrified musical lineup — Vince Gill, Jennifer Nettles, Lee Brice, and Lennon & Maisy are set to stomp Nashville — we take a look back at the past 18 years* of the NHL All-Star Game soundtrack.
+In light of the 2018 NHL All-Star Game’s musical offerings — which range from the flabbergasting (Kid Rock) to the fun (Flo Rida)— we take a look back at the past 20 years* of the NHL All-Star Game soundtrack.

 Together, hockey’s mid-season showcase has brought us sounds from a medley of countries, genres and eras.
-The niche, the multi-platinum, the timely and the completely obscure are all reflected here in our NHL All-Star Game Musical Act Power Rankings.
+The niche, the multi-platinum, the timely, and the completely obscure are all reflected here in our NHL All-Star Game Musical Act Power Rankings.
 We feel comfortable saying this year’s lineup has a shot to crack the top 16.

-13. 2011, Raleigh, North Carolina: Where you’d rank 2011 depends on how big of a Three Doors Down fan you are.
+15. 2011, Raleigh, North Carolina: Where you’d rank 2011 depends on how yuge of a 3 Doors Down fan you are.
 The platinum rock band has sold millions of records, so you might bump their first-intermission medley to the top of the list.
 American Idol sensation Clay Aiken might not be the first name you associate with the sport, but he is from Raleigh, so it makes sense the league tapped the well-known name to sing the U.S. anthem.

-12. 2002, Los Angeles: Five for Fighting — the hockeyest of band names — crooned softball hit single “Superman (It’s Not Easy),” which is barely a face-wash, during the first intermission.
-Jewel handled the national anthem (a cappella) and sang “Standing Still” during the second intermission.
-She was raised in Alaska but not Mystery.
+14. 2002, Los Angeles: Five for Fighting — the hockeyest of band names — crooned softball hit single “Superman (It’s Not Easy),” which is barely a face-wash, during the first intermission.
+Jewel handled the national anthem (a cappella) and belted out “Standing Still” during the second intermission.
+She was raised in Alaska (and no, not in Mystery).

-11. 2007, Dallas, Texas: Not even Mötley Crüe could assemble such a motley crew.
-Eight winters ago, this was the ASG lineup: pedal steel guitarist Robert Randolph & The Family Band; country duo The Wreckers; Italian soprano Giorgia Fumanti; and Florida alt-rock outfit The Red Jumpsuit Apparatus.
+13. 2007, Dallas, Texas: Not even Mötley Crüe could assemble such a motley crew.
+Ten winters ago, this was the ASG lineup: pedal steel guitarist Robert Randolph & The Family Band, country duo The Wreckers, Italian soprano Giorgia Fumanti, and Florida alt-rock outfit The Red Jumpsuit Apparatus.
 Notable for its pure randomness.

-8. 1998, Vancouver, B.C.: Divided on this one.
-Canadian safe bets Bryan Adams (an NHL go-to 19 years later) and Spirit of the West were wise domestic choices to handle anthem duties in Vancouver 17 years ago, but most grown men — a popular NHL demographic — have a difficult time popping in that Hanson CD.
-“MMMBop” ruled 1997 pop radio, though.
+10. 1998, Vancouver, B.C.: Divided on this one.
+Canadian safe bets Bryan Adams (an NHL go-to 19 years later) and Spirit of the West were wise domestic choices to handle anthem duties in Vancouver at the time, but most grown men — a popular NHL demographic — have a difficult time popping in that Hanson CD.
+“MMMBop” ruled ’97 pop radio, though.

-6. 2003, Sunrise, Florida: The Goo Goo Dolls entrained during intermission, but the weekend belonged to singer-songwriter Sheryl Crow, who opened up the game with “Soak Up the Sun” and hosted an outdoor concert after the buzzer.
-Crow would use the NHL ASG as a springboard to sing the national anthem at the 2009 MLB All-Star Game.
+8. 2003, Sunrise, Florida: The Goo Goo Dolls entertained during intermission, but the weekend belonged to singer-songwriter Sheryl Crow, who opened up the game with “Soak Up the Sun” and hosted an outdoor concert after the buzzer.
+Crow would use the All-Star Game as a springboard to sing the national anthem at the 2009 MLB All-Star Game.
 Crafty.

-5. 2009, Montreal, Quebec: All Quebecois all the time.
+7. 2009, Montreal, Quebec: All Quebecois, all the time.
 Simple Plan (second intermission) headlined a French-Canadian entertainment program that featured Marie-Mai, the Montreal Jubilation Gospel Choir, Mes Aïeux and circus artists Cirque Éloize.
-The ASG is always big locally, and the roster catered to the crowd.
+The All-Star Game is always big locally, and the roster catered to the crowd.

-4. 2004, St. Paul, Minnesota: After singing the national anthem at the 50th All-Star Game, in 2000, Canada’s Barenaked Ladies, took centre ice during the second intermission of 2004.
+6. 2004, St. Paul, Minnesota: After singing the national anthem at the 50th All-Star Game in 2000, Canada’s Barenaked Ladies took centre ice during the second intermission in 2004.